amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 We can achieve a `Queue` with a pure constant if we use a LinkedList.
 Let's see what it is in the next section!
 <!-- **[[usages]]** -->

-## Queue using a Doubly Linked List
+## Queue implemented with a Doubly Linked List

 We can achieve the best performance for a `queue` using a linked list rather than an array.